jwhitbeck/eq/README.md

 $ eq -h

 Usage: eq [OPTIONS]

-  -c, --compact        Compact output, don't pretty-print -g, --get-in KS  []  Apply #(get-in % KS) to each parsed edn object.
-Multiple such --get-in options may be passed, in which case each get-in will output to a separate line.
+  -c, --compact              Compact output, don't pretty-print -d, --dissoc K         []  Apply #(dissoc % K) to each parsed edn object.
+      --apply-dissoc KS  []  Apply #(apply dissoc % KS) to each parsed edn object.
+  -g, --get K            []  Apply #(get % K) to each parsed edn object.
+      --get-in KS        []  Apply #(get-in % KS) to each parsed edn object.
+  -s, --select-keys KS   []  Apply #(select-keys % KS) to each parsed edn object.
   -v, --version              Prints the eq version
   -h, --help

+Multiple --dissoc, --apply-dissoc, --get, --get-in, --select-keys options may be passed, in which case the output of each will be on a separate line.
 ```

 #### Pretty printing